mauriziocescon/ng-playground/readme.md

 - `event delegation`: not explicitly considered, but it could fit as "special attributes" (`onclick`, ...) similarly to [svelte events](https://svelte.dev/docs/svelte/basic-markup#Events),
 - `@let`: likely obsolete and not needed anymore,
 - `directives` attached to the host (components): not possible anymore, but you can pass directives as inputs and use `@**` (or equivalent syntax),
 - `directive` types: since `ref` is defined as a parameter of a function (rather then injected), static types checking can be introduced (directives can be applied only to compatible elementes),
 - `queries`: if `ref` makes sense, likely not needed anymore; if they stay, it would be nice to limit their DI capabilities: no way to `read` providers from `injector` tree (see [`viewChild abuses`](https://stackblitz.com/edit/stackblitz-starters-wkkqtd9j)),
 - multiple `directives` applied to the same element: as for the previous point, it would be nice to avoid directives injection when applied to the same element (see [`ngModel hijacking`](https://stackblitz.com/edit/stackblitz-starters-ezryrmmy)); instead, it should be an explicit template operation with a `ref` passed as an `input`,
 - in general, the concept of injecting components / directives inside each others should be restricted cause it generates lots of indirection / complexity; the downside is that some ng-reserved names are necessary.

 ### Unresolved points
+- `providers` defined at `directive` level: never really understood the added value, but experienced the confusion they generate; not really sure if they have a meaning or not;
 - there isn't any obvious `short notation` for passing signals (like svelte / vue);
 ```ts
 <User user={user()} age={age()} gender={gender()} model:address={address} on:userChange={userChange} />